 · Several luxurious and famous works of art such as a picture and a statue are displayed inside the ryokan, and there is a tour to see these artworks every day in the evening.

 · There are three public baths.

-· For dinner, besides that meals served in the rooms, you can eat at restaurants of Japanese, Chinese and French cuisine.
+· For dinner, besides those meals, served in the rooms, you can eat at restaurants of Japanese, Chinese, and French cuisine.